 Transcripts translated to English are not equivalent to evaluated transcripts and will not be accepted.

 All applicants who have attended an educational institution whose primary language of instruction is not English are required to demonstrate English proficiency.
-SCI-Arc requires either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+SCI-Arc requires either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test.

-The minimum score requirement is ninety-two (92) for the Internet-based TOEFL or a 7.0 band score for the IELTS.
-Score reports are only valid for tests completed within the past two years.
+The minimum score requirement is ninety-two (92) for the Internet-based TOEFL, a 7.0 band score for the IELTS, or a one-hundred-fifteen (115) score for the Duolingo English Test.
+Score reports are only valid for tests completed within the past two years

 SCI-Arc School Code